RedHatRanger/rhcsa9vagrant/study_notes/ex200_exam_objectives.md

 - Diagnose and address routine SELinux policy violations

 ### Manage containers
-- Find and retrieve container images from a remote registry
+- Find and retrieve container images from a remote registry (SEE LAB #20)
 - Inspect container images
 - Perform container management using commands such as podman and skopeo
 - Build a container from a Containerfile